Traditional Recipe: How to Make Mouthwatering Homemade American Pie

 American Pie: The Tips

-- The oven should be preheated at 180° C. Proceed to take some butter and grease your pie dish.
+- The oven should be preheated at 180C / 356F.
+Proceed to take some butter and grease your pie dish.
 Retrieve the two pieces of dough from the fridge and roll them out on your workspace.

 - Take one sheet of your pastry sheet and place it in your container, then pierce it using a fork.
 Proceed to wrap the base with a section of the greaseproof paper, and then add raw beans.
 Place in the oven to bake, for 15 minutes.

 - Retrieve the dish from the oven.
 Take out the beans you added previously and the grease paper.
 Then add the filling mixture to the dish.
-Afterward, cautiously wrap up the pie using the other pastry sheet, after which you then proceed to secure the two edges properly.
+Afterward, using the other pastry sheet, either wrap up the pie or create patterns with the dough.
+Make sure to secure the two edges properly.

-- Using a knife cut some small slices in the crust layer of your pie.
+- If you wrapped the pie, using a knife cut some small slices in the crust layer of your pie.
 Then proceed to brush on the egg yolk, all over the top.
 Use brown sugar and lightly dust over the surface.
 Place in your oven and bake for 40 minutes.

 American Pie: The Secrets